jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 - -x Location of the PartyProfile result file to be imported to CRFReporter
 - -n Location of the specific NIR files
 - -i Location of the Comment files
-- -y Inventory year (last year in CRFReporter)
+- -y Inventory year (the last year in CRFReporter)

 Note in addition that the options -b, -k,-l and -m refer to ubiquitous configuration files.
 They come with the lukeghg package.
 Thus after downloading